Vint Cerf: Life and career

-Vinton Gray Cerf was born in New Haven, Connecticut on June 23, 1943, the son of Muriel (née Gray) and Vinton Thurston Cerf.
-Cerf attended Van Nuys High School with Jon Postel and Steve Crocker.
+Vinton Gray Cerf was born in New Haven, Connecticut, on June 23, 1943, the son of Muriel (née Gray) and Vinton Thruston Cerf.
+His mother was born in Canada and was of British, Irish, and French Canadian descent.
+His paternal ancestors emigrated from Alsace–Lorraine to Kentucky.
+Cerf attended Van Nuys High School with Steve Crocker and Jon Postel.
 While in high school, Cerf worked at Rocketdyne on the Apollo program for six months and helped write statistical analysis software for the non-destructive tests of the F-1 engines.

 Cerf received a Bachelor of Science degree in mathematics from Stanford University.
 After college, Cerf worked at IBM as a systems engineer supporting QUIKTRAN for two years.